google/benchmark/README.md

 ## Passing arbitrary arguments to a benchmark
 In C++11 it is possible to define a benchmark that takes an arbitrary number of extra arguments.
-The `BENCHMARK_CAPTURE(func, test_case_name, ...args)` macro creates a benchmark that invokes `func`  with the `benchmark::States` as the first argument followed by the specified `args...`.
+The `BENCHMARK_CAPTURE(func, test_case_name, ...args)` macro creates a benchmark that invokes `func`  with the `benchmark::State` as the first argument followed by the specified `args...`.
 The `test_case_name` is appended to the name of the benchmark and should describe the values passed.